-What To Know About Livestock Collision Insurance
+What To Know about Livestock Collision Insurance

 Livestock owners know that accidents can happen at any time, and when they do, they can be costly.
 According to The University of Tennessee, just one cow on your farm can be worth $2,500 or more*, leaving ranch owners open to substantial financial risk if an accident occurs.
 That's why many farmers and ranchers opt for livestock collision insurance to protect their animals and their livelihood.
 Whether you own a small family farm or manage a larger ranch, protecting your livestock investment against the unexpected risks of collisions is key.